bradleygrant/penny-data-science/README.md

 But before that, you should take a data science bootcamp prep course.
 (TODO)

+### I want to learn all these things, and I don't want to spend even a single penny.
+That's the entire point of the Open Source Society University!
+OSSU is a path to a free, self-taught education in Computer Science, Data Science, or a couple of other tracks.
+All you have to do is take the free resources and courses shown in [this section down here](#ossu-program-contents).
+Sounds easy, right?
+Well.... yes, but you *do* have to take them.

 ## Progress So Far
 You've come a long way, baby.
 Here's what you already have DONE and out of the way:
 - Pre-calculus